validatedpatterns/regional-resiliency-pattern/README.md

 orchestrate them from the same HubCluster.
 In addition, each RegionalDR supports one primary cluster and several secondary clusters.

+Special thanks to Gaurav Midha (gmidha1) for doing a great work on this pattern.

 ## Prerequisites